samt-source/PowerAutomateDesktop-WhitePapers/EnvDetection-Framework/README.md

 Hence, a method is required to dynamically identify the environment name and apply the correct configurations automatically.

+## 3. Microsoft Idea Submission and Independent Resolution
+Before developing this solution, the author submitted an enhancement request through the official Microsoft Power Automate Ideas portal
+([Idea ID 936e0e43-420d-ef11-989b-6045bd8185cf](https://ideas.powerautomate.com/d365community/idea/936e0e43-420d-ef11-989b-6045bd8185cf)) proposing a method to dynamically obtain the Power Automate Environment ID within Power Automate Desktop.

+After receiving no official response or product update from Microsoft, the author independently devised a technical solution to accurately identify the current Environment ID within Power Automate Desktop.
+This independent approach became the basis of this white paper and establishes a reliable framework for environment-aware automation.

-## 3. Proposed Solution: Web Config-Based Environment Identification
+## 4. Proposed Solution: Web Config-Based Environment Identification
 The solution involves:
 1. Storing environment definitions in a `web.config` or `config.json` file.
 2. Using a PowerShell or JavaScript script within PAD to read and interpret this configuration file.
 3. Assigning the environment name to a PAD variable for dynamic logic branching.

-## 4. Configuration File Structure
+## 5. Configuration File Structure

 Example JSON configuration file (`envconfig.json`):
 *(You can add as many attributes as needed and save the file in an appropriate location e.g. a shared path accessible to all environments).*